Enable Azure Hybrid Benefit for SQL Server in Azure VMware Solution

 - Azure Hybrid Benefit – Select the checkbox to apply the Azure Hybrid Benefit for SQL Server.

 - Cluster – Select the correct cluster.
 The policy is scoped to host in this cluster only.

 - Enabled – Select enabled to apply the policy immediately once created.

 Select the hosts and VMs that will be applied to the VM-Host affinity policy.

 - Add Hosts – Select the hosts that will be running SQL Server.
 When hosts are replaced, policies are re-created on the new hosts automatically.

 - Add VMs – Select the VMs that should run on the selected hosts.

 After creating the placement policy, you can review, manage, or edit the policy by way of the Placement policies menu in the Azure VMware Solution private cloud.

-By checking the Azure hybrid benefit checkbox in the configuration setting, you can enable existing host-VM affinity policies with the SQL Azure hybrid benefit.
+By checking the Azure Hybrid Benefit checkbox in the configuration setting, you can enable existing host-VM affinity policies with the Azure Hybrid Benefit for SQL Server.